 - Automate.
 With digital automation, tax teams can streamline many of the tasks that were previously performed manually, such as data collection and calculations.
 The best tax reporting software can automatically populate key numbers such as pre-tax income (that is, profit before tax), import general ledger values, automate temporary differences, and supply the information necessary to support tax journal entry and footnote disclosures.
 As a result, tax teams can spend less time on tedious manual processes while improving the quality of their data and reducing errors.
 For organizations that must report in both GAAP and IFRS, automating and formatting these calculations in a single system reduces manual effort even further.

 - Transform the Tax Function.
-Having laid the groundwork with a standardized framework and digital automation, the tax team can concentrate more effort on its strategic role within the organization.
-With the right tools, the tax department can work more effectively alongside Finance, without sacrificing its autonomy.
+Having laid the groundwork with a standardized framework and digital automation, the tax team can concentrate more effort on growing its strategic role within the organization.
+With the right tools, the tax department can work more effectively alongside finance, without sacrificing its autonomy.
 With the right digital tax reporting solutions, the tax team can maintain full ownership of its processes while building the agility and responsiveness that today’s organizations require.

 Longview Tax accelerates your tax provisioning and reporting processes so you can make best use of your time to meet rigid reporting deadlines.
 Historically, consolidating tax data has been a time-consuming, error-prone, manual process.
 Longview Tax streamlines those processes, conforming to the unique needs of your company, helping you to deliver up-to-date tax data to stakeholders in your organization.
 Longview Tax simplifies trend and variance analysis and makes it easy for you to drill into data for your tax jurisdictions (or legal entities) to respond to questions from your CFO, using pre-built and flexible, ad-hoc reports and analytics.